 - In the public school system of Queens, there are around 300 different languages spoken.
 That is how diverse NYC has become!

 I love knowing the history of the places I visit because it allows me to look at where I am visiting differently and connects me to it.
 I also love eating and discovering new foods.
 A big fan of visiting New York City, I have been having fun exploring outside of the typical tourist haunts in the upper east side of Manhattan, which are the only places I had visited until this year.
 A complimentary tour was offered to me by CityDiscovery Travel.
 As soon as I saw the Tenement that Tales and Tastes tours offered, I was sure that was the tour I wanted.
 It took a little convincing two of my girlfriends, as they weren’t sure about a history tour, but they were hooked by twenty minutes into the tour.
 Above are just a few of the cool things we learned.

 Here are just a few of the cool things we saw and ate:

 African Burial Ground

 My family is originally from Sicily and came in through Ellis Island.
 Where is your family originally from?
-Would love to hear in the comments.
+I would love to hear in the comments.

 For more helpful advice about NYC, read local Dish Our Town’s New York City Local Travel Guide.